67cole/Orderistic/README.md

 # capstone-project-3900w18ahimmybutler
-capstone-project-3900w18ahimmybutler created by GitHub Classroom

-## Installation
+# Installation

 Prerequisites:
-Node.js
+- Node.js
-Web Browser
+- Web Browser

 1. Open the terminal and navigate to the desired folder to unzip the project file